 - Platform: Netflix and Hulu

-This adventure anime opened up paths for storylines containing ghosts and all the mystic creatures in one dimension.
-The action is well planned and different, making it a total package.
 Ichigo Kurosaki is a high school student and a reluctant soul reaper who goes on a mission to save Rukia Kuchiki, another soul reaper who failed in her task, which was to defeat a powerful ghost “hollows.”

+Along with his friends who have magical powers and a calling for these spiritual energies, which would definitely help the battle between the students and soul reapers and ghosts, they go off on their mission.
 There are 15 seasons, 366 episodes on Adult Swim, a go-to network for anime series, and Netflix.
 The plot is gripping, and once you start it, there’s no going back.
 After that, it’s just a lot of binge-watching, which you wouldn’t mind.
+1

-12. Dragon Ball Z
+10. Dragon Ball Z

 - Director: Daisuke Nishio